liferay/liferay-mobile-sdk/builder/README.md

 the generated code, run the following command from your module folder:

     ../../gradlew generate

+This will run builders for each platform and regenerate the client side code in the same default folders.

 ### Building a Liferay Android SDK

 To build a `.jar` file containing the generated service and utility classes, run